jonathanlermitage/oga-maven-plugin/README.md

     </configuration>
 </plugin>
 ```

+Your custom definitions file can mix official and unofficial migrations.
+See the structure of `og-definitions.json` and `og-unofficial-definitions.json` files for details.

 However, if you would like to get the benefit of the community maintained definitions **and** maintain your own definitions you can define additional files:
 ```xml